RESILIENT COMMUNITY: TRANSITION TOWNS

 NOTE: From the controls engineering perspective this approach both simplifies and adds resilience to the design of the global system.
 In short, it creates a bow-tie control system that enables extremes of complexity without egregious loses in both stability or efficiency (it's a control system that we see in use with both the Internet and in the energy production subsystem used by cells in our bodies).

-with an academic paper and a follow on experiment in a town called Totnes (see the excellent 3 part YouTube presentation by founder Rob Hopkins).
+One of the early (and very smart) approaches to this can be found in the grassroots Transition Towns movement.
+This movement started in the UK, with an academic paper and a follow on experiment in a town called Totnes (see the excellent 3 part YouTube presentation by founder Rob Hopkins).
 The movement has expanded to 600 towns across the world at various stages of implementation.

 How To Do It